16 Artists That Create Artworks Depicting Horses In Contemporary Art

 EGOR LOVKI | PFERD 1

-That’s what my work is about.
+That’s what my work explores: the darker corners of childhood.

 DOUGLAS CANTOR RAMIREZ | HOT CITY WEATHER